WP Table Manager: Common Use

-Table manager in a lightbox opened from a post/page, you can press on the title to view the content of the table or just click on the space beside to select a table, then hit the Insert This Table button
+Table manager in a lightbox opened from a post/page, you can press on the title to view the content of the table/chart or just click on the space beside to select one then hit the Insert This Table button

 If you click on the area then on the WP Table Manager button again the table previously added will be loaded.